-Dr. Smith holds the appointment of Distinguished Scholar in Residence with the Institute of Governmental Studies at the University of California at Berkeley (UCB) where he has been responsible for the Harold Smith Seminar Series on Defense and National Security, and he is a major participant in its successor series, the Global Security Policy Seminar.
-He is also a Distinguished Visiting Scholar with the Goldman School of Public Policy at UCB and serves as an advisor to prime contractors, think tanks, and national laboratories in the defense sector.
-During 2010-2011, he was Chair of the Federation of American Scientists.
+Dr. Smith holds the appointment of Distinguished Scholar in Residence with the Institute for Governmental Studies at the University of California at Berkeley (UCB) where he has been responsible for the Harold Smith Seminar Series on Defense and National Security and is a major participant in its successor series.

 In 1960, after receiving the PhD in nuclear engineering from MIT, he joined the faculty of UCB where he published extensively on the optimal control of nuclear systems and on the interaction of radiation with surfaces.
 He retired as professor and chairman of the Department of Applied Science in 1976 and formed the Palmer Smith Corporation, a consulting firm specializing in management of high technology programs.
 The firm was retained by many of the largest defense contractors.
 He was one of the early principals of SAIC, RDA-Logicon, and JAYCOR.

 Dr. Smith was awarded a White House Fellowship in 1966 and was assigned as a Special Assistant to the Secretary of Defense.
 Since that time, he has served as an advisor on numerous governmental boards on national security policy, giving particular attention to projects requiring a broad range of technical and managerial skills.
 Of particular note are his chairmanship of the Vulnerability Task Force of the Defense Science Board and a special study for (then) Secretary of Defense Schlesinger on the Airborne Warning and Control System (AWACS); a.k.a., the Smith Report.